InformaticsMatters/docker-neo4j/TROUBLESHOOTING.md

 # Troubleshooting Guide

+## Something went wrong in the import
+Neo4j doesn't like imports with duplicates of bad relationships.
+This can impair performance.

+The import progress is written to stdout and is not captured in the logs.
+If you have access to the stdout, that's great, start there.
+If not you might find something in the *import report*.
+In our Kubernetes deployment this is typically written to `/data/data-loader/import.report` (unless redirected by the `load-neo4j.sh` script in that directory).

 ## Resetting the neo4j password
 -   Enter the graph container in the Pod
 -   Remove the file `/data/data/dbms/auth`